paulcbogdan/paulcbogdan.github.io/_pages/repositories.md

 nav: true
 nav_order: 4
 ---
-Here, you can find links to the `NiChord` and `pkld` Python packages that I maintain along.
+Here, you can find a link to the [`NiChord`](https://github.com/paulcbogdan/nichord) Python package that I maintain.
 In addition, you can find links to the code from several studies I led and to some fun NFL analytics projects.

 {% if site.data.repositories.github_users %}